-Company:

-Date:
+Com nnany:

+npany:

+Date DE:

-Project/Contract #:
+Proj ect/Contract #:

-Gazzola Paving Limited reminds their sub-contractors that they are required to work in a safe manner, and to comply with all applicable requirements of the Ontario Occupational Health and Safety Act regulations and other applicable codes and standards and in particular, the Construction Project Regulation.
+to co zola Paving Limited reminds their sub-contractors that they are required to work in comply with all applicable requirements of the Ontario Occupational Health and Sa other applicable codes and standards and in particular, the Construction Project R fety Act reg

-This checklist is to be completed by the sub-contractor and reviewed at the pre-construction meeting by the Construction Project Manager and/or Health and Safety Management.
-Contractors are reminded to bring their completed checklist form with them to the pre-construction meeting.
+Con checklist is to be completed by the sub-contractor and reviewed at the pre-construction Project Manager and/or Health and Safety Management.
+Contractors are completed checklist form with them to the pre-construction meeting.

 1. NOTICES

-Gazzola Paving Ltd. must be notified in writing when the Ministry of Labour has been contacted.
-Have you read and understood the sections for filing notices and completing registrations?
+zola Paving Ltd. must be notified in writing when the Ministry of Labour has been c ontacted.
+H ave you

+reac rand understood the sections for himg notices and completing registrations?
+Yes No

-• When a critical injury or death occurs at a workplace • Where an accident, explosion or fire causes injury at a workplace • Accident and/or explosion
+• When a critical injury or death occurs at a workplace

+• Where an accident, explosion or fire causes injury at a workplace

+• Accident and/or explosion

 2. CONTRACTORS SITE SAFETY DOCUMENTATION

 Yes No

 • Health and Safety Policy

 • Copy of Occupational Health and Safety Act

 • WSIB Poster (In case of Injury)

-• MSDS/SDS Sheets

-• Ministry of Labour Inspection Reports Posted (If Applicable)
+• MSDS/SDS Sheets Ministry of Labour Inspection Reports Rested (If Applicable)

-• Registration of Contractors and Employers (Form 1000)
+• Ministry of Labour Inspection Reports Posted (If Applicable) Registration of Contractors and Employers (Form 1000)

 • Traffic Control Plan

 • Name of Health and Safety Representative

 • Name of persons trained in First Aid

 3. HEALTH AND SAFETY REPRESENTATIVE

-Joint Health and Safety Committee (required when there are more than 20 workers on the project and the project is to last more than 3 months or when ordered by the Ministry of Labour)
+t Health and Safety Committee (required when there are more than 20 workers on ect is to last more than 3 months or when ordered by the Ministry of Labour) the project and the

-• Health and Safety Representative (required where the number of workers regularly exceed 5 or when ordered by the Ministry of Labour)
+• Health and Safety Representative (required where the number of workers regular ordered by the Ministry of Labour) ly exceed 5 or when

-Name:
+Na me:

-Contact Info:
+Со ntact Info:

-Yes

-No